LocalT0aster/syncplay-docker/README.md

 + `--listen-ipv6 [ADDR]` : Listening address of Syncplay service on IPv6 network, not enabled by default.

 > When you specify only `--listen-ipv4` , Syncplay will not listen on IPv6 and vice versa.
-When both are specified, Syncplay will work under dual-stack networking.
+If both options are provided, Syncplay will operate in dual-stack networking.

-Add `--version` option to print Syncplay and Python versions, as well as CPU architecture.
+Use the `--version` option to display the Syncplay and Python versions, as well as the CPU architecture.

 ```bash
 $ docker run --rm dnomd343/syncplay --version